KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

 The conversion between the two is left as an exercise to the reader....

-Interestingly, attempting to define a function with this form results in a compiler error on gcc:
+Interestingly, attempting to define a function with the non-`typedef` form results in a compiler error on gcc:
 ```c
 void signal(int signum, void (*handler)(int)) (int)
 {